Row-clustering of a Point Process-valued Matrix: Row-clustering Algorithms

 \subsection{Learning of Multi-level Models}

-We now consider developing the learning algorithm of multi-level models in \eqref{df2}, assuming we repeatedly observe $R$ types of events from $n$ accounts on $m$ days with $m>1$.
+We now consider developing the learning algorithm for the multi-level model~\eqref{df2}, assuming we repeatedly observe $R$ types of events from $n$ accounts on $m$ days with $m>1$.
 Below, we propose a method to transform the learning task of a multi-level model into a problem that can be solved by a two-step procedure, where the second step is mathematically equivalent to a single-level model and hence can be conveniently solved by a similar algorithm as in Algorithm 1.

 For a given account $i$, consider the aggregated event sequence $\bar{S}^r_{i\cdot}=\cup_{j=1}^mS^r_{i,j}$ for each row of $\mathcal{S}$ and event type $r$.
 If we assume a multi-level model for each $S_{i,j}^r$ as in \eqref{df2}, conditional on latent variables $\mathcal{L}$, $\bar{S}^r_{i\cdot}$ is a superposition of $m$ independent Poisson processes and hence can be viewed as a new Poisson process with intensity functional $\lambda^r_{i\cdot}(t|\mathcal{L})=\sum_{j=1}^m\exp{\Lambda_{i,j}^r(t)}$.
 We approximate the distribution of $\bar{S}^r_{i\cdot}$ by a Poisson process with a marginal intensity function,